 - cutting layouts

-- step-by-step images
+- step-by-step photos

-The Frisure blouse is available from size 34 to 48 which corresponds to a bust measurement between 81 and 110cm.
+The Frisure blouse is available from size 34 to 48, which corresponds to a bust measurement between 81 and 110 cm.

-In the sewist's basket
+In the seamstress’s basket

 The Frisure blouse is made from woven fabric.
-It will be perfect in a light cotton such as plumetis, broderie anglaise and embroidered cottons, ...
+It will be perfect in a light cotton such as plumetis, broderie anglaise, and embroidered cottons, ...

 It can also be made in double gauze for those looking for lightness and softness.

-We will also add a spool of thread matching your fabric.
+You will also add a spool of thread matching your fabric.

 Technical points